cmur2/chef-openvpn/README.md

 * *config_name*.crt - local peer's signed certificate in .pem format
 * *config_name*.key - local  peer's private key in .pem format

 Each authentication mode requires you to specify your users database in a databag named *config_name*-users (dots transformed to underscores) that contains one item per user (id is the username).
 A user's password is stored at the 'pass' key.
-A user's certificate and key are stored at the 'cert' and 'key' keys in the databag item.

 ### users

 Generates OpenVPN configuration stub files in a subdirectory of the configuration's directory on the server.
 All known options will be prefilled but in a client OS-independent manner (e.g. for windows clients some options are missing).
 Plans are to extend this to even generate Windows-specific or Tunnelblick-specific files.
 Next to the configuration file all needed certificates and keys are stored.

+This recipe will generate the user's configuration files in the *users* subdirectory of the server configuration directory it belongs to.
+It requires a databag named *config_name*-users (dots transformed to underscores) that contains one item per user (id is the username) and the following cookbook files per user:

+* *config_name*-ca.crt - server's CA certificate
+* *config_name*-*user_name*.crt - client's signed certificate in .pem format
+* *config_name*-*user_name*.key - client's private key in .pem format

 ### client